-The 2020 budget reinforces the District's commitment to focus on community outreach and communication.
+The 2021 budget reinforces the District's commitment to focus on community outreach and communication.

-Transparency: The 2020 Budget reinforces the District's commitment to focus on transparency in many ways.
-The District was recognized in 2019 by the California Special Districts Association with the Transparency Certificate of Excellence Award.
+Transparency: The 2021 Budget reinforces the District's commitment to focus on transparency in many ways.
+The District was recognized in 2020 by the California Special District Association with the Transparency Certificate of Excellence Award.
 District Board meetings are broadcast over the local cable channel and the internet and archived on the District's website for viewing at any time.
 The District continues to refresh and update the website to provide constituents and customers with news and information about the District.
 The website has 50,000-60,000 visitors a year with the 360- degree webcam being especially popular.
 The District also publishes an annual report and newsletters to constituents as well as a newsletter to our pilot and user community.
+This Budget includes a 5 year update to our Employee Classification and Compensation Study which is a requirement of our Transparency Certificate of Excellence issued by CSDA.

-Commitment to Community: The 2020 budget includes \$1.5 million for community partnerships and sponsorships.
+Commitment to Community: The 2021 budget includes \$1.6 million for community partnerships and sponsorships.
 Ongoing support is provided to youth education and local transportation.
 The District helps many youth programs and activities through our community non-profit sponsorship initiative.
 These include Young Eagles, Civil Air Patrol, STEAM programs, Mission to Mars, the Challenger Academy program and Boys and Girls Club.
-Additionally, collaborative transportation projects include providing funding to enhance TART public transportation, the Bike Share Program, the North Lake Tahoe Express transportation to the Reno-Tahoe Airport, Town of Truckee with special town shuttle services, and participation in the Regional Air Service Corporation, supporting business and leisure air service to and from the Reno Tahoe International Airport.
-The Board budgeted funds to sponsor the 2020 Air Show and Family Festival.
+Additionally, collaborative transportation projects include providing funding for free fares on TART public transportation, the North Lake Tahoe Express transportation to the Reno-Tahoe Airport, Town of Truckee with special town shuttle services, and participation in the Regional Air Service Corporation, supporting business and leisure air service to and from the Reno Tahoe International Airport.
+The Board budgeted funds to sponsor the 2021 Air Show and Family Festival.
 Since 2012, the annual Air Show has been very successful, not just in terms of community attendance, but also as a fundraiser for the non-profit organizations involved.
 This event brings approximately 15,000 people to the airport to enjoy the show.
-The District also provides in-kind donations include providing quality meeting space for the community nonprofit groups and warehouse space leases for local non-profit organizations at reduced cost in return for public benefit such as Truckee Round House in 2017, Tahoe Food Hub in 2018 and Project Mana in 2019/2020.
-Also in 2019, The District provided \$500,000 towards the Nahas Project which allowed Placer County to acquire lands in Tahoe City to build workforce housing.
+The District also provides in- kind donations including providing quality meeting space for community nonprofit groups and warehouse space leases for local non-profit organizations at reduced cost in return for public benefit such as Truckee Round House in 2017, Tahoe Food Hub in 2018 and Project Mana in 2020.
+It should be noted that many of these programs and initiatives, including the 2021 Airshow and Family Festival, Mission to Mars and other in person large gatherings may be subject to COVID-19 restrictions and/or cancellation.